jmeistrich/rnl-conf-2025/slides/slides.md

 <!--
-So I propose since we're already building with these two separate technologies anyway, we make React Native the cross-platform solution on desktop as well.
+So since we're already building with React Native anyway, we can make React Native the cross-platform solution on desktop as well.

+Then instead of desktop apps being basically just downloaded web apps, we can build incredible native experiences and share code across all desktop and mobile platforms.

+And fall back to the mediocre web experience when we don't have an app.
 -->

 ---